-Intended Learning Outcomes: Students will:-
+Intended Learning Outcomes: After completing this module students will have demonstrated:

-have a clear understanding of how software and hardware interact in a computer system;
+- an understanding of how software and hardware interact in a computer system.

-be fully aware of the principles behind modern computer architecture, and operating systems, file systems, networks and the world wide web; have an appreciation of some of the main issues in computer security; be comfortable with the fundamental mathematical tools of Computer Science and be able to apply them to the writing of formal specifications and documentation;
+- an understanding of the principles behind modern computer architecture, operating systems, file systems, networks and the world wide web.

+- an understanding of the critical issues in computer security.

+- an ability to apply the fundamental mathematical tools of Computer Science and be able to apply them to writing formal specifications and documentation.
-be fully aware of how such tools can be used to produce provably correct software.

-In class test (non-invigilated) (20%)
+Examination 1 (80%) In class test (non-invigilated) (20%)